google/automotive-design-compose/docs/index.md

 ---
-title: 'Automotive Design For Compose'
-layout: 'layouts/home.njk'
-eleventyNavigation:
-  key: Home
-  order: 0
-  topBar: true
+title: 'Home'
 ---

 # Automotive Design for Compose

-Automotive Design for Compose (also called DesignCompose in the source) is an extension to [Jetpack Compose](/jetpack/compose) that allows every screen, component, and overlay of your Android App to be defined in [Figma](https://www.figma.com){:.external}, and lets you see the latest changes to your Figma design in your app, immediately!
+Automotive Design for Compose (also called DesignCompose in the source) is an extension to [Jetpack Compose](https://developer.android.com/jetpack/compose) that allows every screen, component, and overlay of your Android App to be defined in [Figma](https://www.figma.com){:.external}, and lets you see the latest changes to your Figma design in your app, immediately!